hmcts/probate-commons/README.md

 #### Updating branch tag

-Follow the steps below to tag a branch once the code review has completed.
+Follow the steps below to tag a branch (possibly once the code review has completed)
 - Ensure build is successful:
-    - ./gradew clean build
+    - ./gradlew clean build
+    - git add .
+    - git commit "DTSPB-2231: updating commons for will condition v12"

 - Create the tag in git with the new version and JIRA reference.
-    - git tag -a 1.2.0_DTSPB-1599-add-uploaded-leg-state-doc-type -m "Update to doc types file."
+    - git tag -a DTSPB-2231-will-condition-v1.0.12 -m "Update version of commons for will condtion"
 - Push the new tag to the git remote server.
-    - git push origin 1.2.0_DTSPB-1599-add-uploaded-leg-state-doc-type
+    - git push origin DTSPB-2231-will-condition-v1.0.12

+To delete a tag from local

+git tag --delete DTSPB-2231-will-condition-v1.0.0

+To delete from server

+git push origin --delete DTSPB-2231-will-condition-v1.0.0

 #### Updating master tag